 Bonus tip – there’s another outlet of the Gelateria dei Gracchi on via di Ripetta.
 This is probably the best gelato near the Spanish steps.

 Where is it?
 Via dei Gracchi, 272.
+Around 15 minutes walk from the Vatican Museum or 10 minutes from Castel Sant’Angelo.

 6. Otaleg!

-If you don’t mind a bit of effort in your quest for the ultimate gelato, then you might want to head out of the city centre to Otaleg.
+It’s not all about central Rome!
+If you don’t mind a bit of effort in your quest for the ultimate gelato, then you might want to head slightly south east of the city centre to Otaleg.
 Which, you will have noticed, is gelato spelt backwards.

-But that’s not all.
-When you visit, you’ll get to see the unique Otaleg laboratory, and see the whole gelato making process happening right before your eyes.
 You’ll also get to pick from around sixty flavours, all based on seasonally available produce.
 And then settle on something infused with some kind of alcohol, because you’ve earnt it.

 7. Grom